-11.4 The policy has significant positive effects on the housing, health, social and transport objectives, principally because of the extent of the residential component.
-The Town Centre location provides existing infrastructure to benefit the health, social and transport needs of the new development.
+11.4 The policy has significant positive effects on the housing, health, social and transport objectives effects, principally because of the extent of the residential component, and no negatives.
+The Town Centre location provides existing infrastructure to benefit the health, social and transport needs from of the new development.